Sardar Sarvar Papanna: Early life

-Yellamma Temple

-Present day existing Goddess Yellamma temple in Husnabad of Karimnagar constructed during the rule of Papanna show that Papanna was religious.
-This temple during times was added with new idols.
-But the original Goddess Yellama idol constructed of soil is still existing.
+Born to a Telugu family in 1650, Papanna was raised by his widowed mother, Sarvamma.
+After working as a cattle herder in his youth, he followed her advice and entered his traditional caste profession (kulavrithi) as a toddy tapper.

 The mutual respect that ensued enabled Golkonda to become an extremely wealthy region, as evidenced by the construction of Hyderabad.
 However, by the 1630s it was apparent that troubles lay ahead.
 Shah Jahan, who was the Mughal emperor at Delhi, began to exact tribute from the Qutb Shahi sultan and then sent his son, Aurangzeb, to represent him in Golkonda.
 Aurangzeb eventually succeeded in conquering Hyderabad and gaining total control of the region in 1687, making it the last of the independent sultanates to be annexed to the Mughal Empire.
 Many changes followed this event, and they generally caused a reduction in the influence of those people who had once been notable within Golkonda.
 Furthermore, the conquest had caused or coincided with crop failures, famine, cholera epidemics and other disasters, between 1686 and 1690, while the post-conquest era saw Aurangzeb bleeding Golkonda of its wealth in order to finance projects elsewhere.